 - The Accountable Care Organization – Often referred to as the “ACO” this model strives to optimize patient satisfaction, the quality of care that patients receive, and the costs associated with that care.
 Doctors, specialists, and medical facilities that use this model focus on preventive care and focusing on services that are on a “need-only” basis.

-- The Patient-Centered Medical Home – Often referred to as the “PCMH”, this value-based care model is often led by a medical doctor that has a desire to offer enhanced health care and coordination in the health care system, as a whole.
+- The Patient-Centered Medical Home – Often referred to as the “PCMH”, this value-based care model is often led by a medical doctor that has the desire to offer enhanced health care and coordination in the health care system, as a whole.

 - The Pay-For-Performance – Often referred to as the “P4P”, this value-based total care model provides rewards to providers that are able to offer high-quality services and care.
 This model acts as an incentive for exceeding expectations and improving health care for patients.